 Freedom of the Seas

-The oceans had long been subject to the freedom of-the-seas doctrine - a principle put forth in the 17th century, essentially limiting national rights and jurisdiction over the oceans to a narrow belt of sea surrounding a nation's coastline.
-The remainder of the seas was proclaimed to be free to all and belonging to none.
-While this situation prevailed into the twentieth century, by mid-century there was an impetus to extend national claims over offshore resources.
+The oceans had long been subject to the freedom of-the-seas doctrine - a principle put forth in the 17th century, essentially limiting national rights and jurisdiction over the oceans to a narrow sea belt surrounding a nation's coastline.
+The rest of the seas were declared free for all and belonged to none.
+While this situation lasted into the twentieth century, by mid-century there was an impetus to extend national claims over offshore resources.

-There was growing concern over the toll taken on coastal fish stocks by long-distance fishing fleets and over the threat of pollution and wastes from transport ships and oil tankers carrying noxious cargoes that plied sea routes across the globe.
-The hazard of pollution was ever present, threatening coastal resorts and all forms of ocean life.
-The navies of the maritime powers were competing to maintain a presence across the globe on the surface waters and even under the sea.
+There was a growing concern over the toll taken on coastal fish stocks by long-distance fishing fleets and over the threat of pollution and wastes from transport vessels and oil tankers carrying noxious cargoes that plied sea routes across the globe.
+The threat of pollution was always present for coastal resorts and all forms of ocean life.
+The navies of the maritime powers were competing for a worldwide presence in surface waters and even under the sea.

 United Nations Law of the Sea Convention (UNCLOS)

-The United Nations has long been at the forefront of efforts to ensure the peaceful, cooperative, legally defined uses of the seas and oceans for the individual and common benefit of humankind.
-Urgent calls for an effective international regime over the seabed and the ocean floor beyond a clearly defined national jurisdiction set in motion a process that spanned 15 years and saw the creation of the United Nations Seabed Committee, the signing of a treaty banning nuclear weapons on the seabed, the adoption of the declaration by the General Assembly that all resources of the seabed beyond the limits of national jurisdiction are the common heritage of mankind and the convening of the Stockholm Conference on the Human Environment.
+The United Nations is working to ensure the peaceful, cooperative, legally defined uses of the seas and oceans for the individual and common benefit of humankind.
+Urgent calls for an effective international regime over the seabed and the ocean floor beyond a clearly defined national jurisdiction set in motion a process that spanned 15 years and saw the creation of the United Nations Seabed Committee, the signing of a treaty banning nuclear weapons on the seabed, the adoption of the General Assembly’s declaration that all seabed resources beyond the limits of national jurisdiction are the common heritage of mankind, and the convening of the Stockholm Conference on the Human Environment.

 The UN’s groundbreaking work in adopting the 1982 Law of the Sea Convention stands as a defining moment in the extension of international law to the vast, shared water resources of our planet.
-The convention has resolved a number of important issues related to ocean usage and sovereignity, such as:
+The convention has resolved several important issues related to ocean usage and sovereignty, such as: